What are some awesome ideas for small kitchens?

 Maximise Natural Light

 Light makes every space feel larger.
 To make the most of the natural light that enters your small kitchen, you’ll need to think beyond windows.
 Make sure that walls and surfaces are light in hue.
-Worktops and cabinet fronts are the largest expanse of flat surface to feature in your kitchen, and so they are best placed to reflect natural light.
+Worktops and cabinet fronts are the largest expanse of flat surface to feature in your kitchen, so they are best placed to reflect natural light.
 Go the extra mile with a light, sparkling quartz worktop which reflects light into every corner of the room.

 Clever Storage